CloakerSmoker/unnamed-hobby-os/README.md

 Most options live in `./src/kernel/Main.rlx` as global variables (but end up getting evaulated at compile time, don't worry).

 The big one is `USE_BOCHS_PORT_HACK` which needs to be disabled when compiling for anything but Bochs.

-Disclaimer: I haven't ran this on anything but Bochs.
+The only other ones worth looking at are `USE_SERIAL_OUTPUT`/`SERIAL_OUTPUT_PORT` which control printing debug info (same info as printed to Bochs) out over a serial port. `SERIAL_OUTPUT_PORT` should be 1-4 to pick a port.

 ## Other